 Citywide Residential Permit Parking Program

 Residents will have the ability to apply for permit parking passes online.
-If you have any questions, please call the Parking & Enterprise Services Department at (310) 412-5398 or send your written correspond to email@example.com.
+If you have any questions, please call the Parking & Traffic Department at (310) 412-5398 or send your written correspond to email@example.com.
 See below (footer) for Google Translate tools.
 Please download the How To Sign Up for the City of Inglewood Permit Parking Program for a step-by-step breakdown on how to navigate the permit application process.

 Step 1: Find Your Parking District